 Louis has lived in Wellesley with his wife and two children for over 10 years and is currently the President of Wellesley Investment Partners, a wholly-owned subsidiary of Wellesley Bank.
 He was most recently a Senior Managing Director at Windhaven Investment Management, a pioneer in the use of ETFs to implement global asset allocation and a subsidiary of the Charles Schwab Corporation.
 Prior to Windhaven, Louis was Managing Principal of Windward Investment Management.
 Schwab acquired the company’s assets and intellectual property in 2010.
 Prior to Windward, Louis was a Vice President in the Wealth Management Division of Goldman Sachs & Co.
 Louis has authored/edited several books, most recently Selling Your Business: The Transition from Entrepreneur to Investor (Wiley, 2004).
 He has a Bachelor of Arts degree from Dartmouth College, a Master of Education from Harvard University and a Master of Business Administration from the Amos Tuck School at Dartmouth.
 Louis is a former board member of Roxbury Preparatory Charter School and a current board member at the Foundation for MetroWest.

 Liz and her husband Chris moved to Wellesley in 1994.
 Here they have raised their children, Lily and Christopher, who graduated from Wellesley High School in 2007 and 2011, respectively.
 Liz is a practicing radiologist at Atrius Health in Boston.
 Liz's training has included Albany Medical, Tufts Medical Center and Deaconess Medical Center.
 Liz's volunteer efforts to date have largely focused on The Pine Street Inn and have included Greater Boston Food Bank and ESL tutoring at the Newton Public Library.
+Currently volunteers at the town senior center.

 Wendy and her family have lived in Wellesley since 2001.
 After years of work in health care and outcomes research administration, Wendy’s focus upon moving to Wellesley from Los Angeles has been in supporting her community and non-profit organizations.
 Wendy has served as President of the PTOs at PAWS and Bates Schools, on the Executive Board of the Central Council of PTOs and Treasurer and President of Wellesley Hills Junior Women’s Club.
 Most recently, Wendy completed six years (2011-2017) on the Wellesley School Committee, serving as Vice Chair three years and liaison to the Permanent Building Committee for the Fiske & Schofield renovation and School Security projects.
 Wendy has been a Town Meeting Member since 2011, is a Board Member at the Walker School in Needham, focusing on capital projects, and serves on the Security Task Force at Temple Beth Elohim.
 With her husband, Jim, she enjoys being the parent of and trying to keep up with two busy Wellesley High School students.